The Slow Productivity Playbook: Cal Newport's Framework for Doing Less, Producing Better

 Sunsama is more aligned with slow productivity than most.
 The daily task limit — which prevents you from committing more hours than your day contains — is the most slow-productivity-aligned feature in any major productivity tool.
 The guided morning ritual creates intentionality before the day starts.
 The integration breadth doesn't add tasks; it surfaces the ones that already exist, so you can make honest choices about what to keep.

 Aftertone sits closer to the slow productivity end of the spectrum than any other calendar tool.
 The quiet AI — weekly reports from your calendar history rather than constant real-time suggestions — doesn't demand attention throughout the day.
 The Focus Screen shows one task and nothing else.
-The one-time pricing means there's no commercial incentive to maximise your engagement with the app.
-These are design choices that reflect a philosophy closer to Newport's than to the engagement-optimised majority of the market.
+These are design choices that reflect a philosophy closer to Newport's than to the engagement-optimised majority of the market — and unlike most SaaS productivity tools, Aftertone has no commercial incentive built into its model to maximise how often you open the app.

 The slow productivity toolkit audit